c-w/mathquill4quill/README.md

 npm install
 ```

-You can now start the development server using `npm start` and verify code style compliance using `npm run lint`.
+You can now start the development server using `npm start`, verify code style compliance with `npm run lint` and run the tests with `npm test`.